-- Sponsorship grants were received from Amgen, AstraZeneca, Bayer, BMS-Pfizer Alliance, Boehringer Ingelheim, Ipsen and Merz.
-Our continued sponsorship from these organisations reflects a number of important initiatives for which we successfully secured funding.
-We hope to continue our relationships with these organisations, whilst always looking for new ones. - The €21,889.81 (€43,609.12 in 2019) received from partnerships with European research organisations shows SAFE's continuing importance to the consortium involved in these research projects.
-The decrease in income was due to no new projects starting in 2020.
+- The €21,889.81 (€43,609.12 in 2019) received from partnerships with European research organisations shows SAFE's continuing importance to the consortium involved in these research projects.
+The decrease in income was due to no new projects starting in 2020. - SAFE received a donation of USD20,000 from the BMS Foundation as part of their support of patient organisations during the pandemic.